 The call that I heard sounded just like the "male display" call that's available on the Hooded Merganser page for Cornell's All About Birds (http://www.allaboutbirds.org/guide/Hooded_Merganser/sounds).
 The call is described as the "craaa-crrrooooo" call in Birds of North America online (although I don't think that's a very good description; it sounded more like "be-boooooow" (as in bow-wow) to me, but it's the same call (I listened to the "craaa-crrrooooo" audio associated with the BNA account)).
 Birds of North America says that Hooded Mergansers are "typically silent.
 Vocalizations most commonly heard during courtship and around nest sites.
 Male produces a rolling frog-like craaa-crrrooooo."
 BNA also mentions a hollow pop, which I heard as well.

 I wonder if this Hooded Merganser was thinking about nesting in Sonoma County; or it may have just been starting courtship behavior before arriving on its nesting grounds.
 The habitat around Old Sawmill Camp is definitely suitable, but as far as I know (and I've talked to someone who's pretty knowledgeable about these things), there are no breeding records for Hooded Mergansers in Sonoma County.
-Old Sawmill Camp is near the upper end of the Warm Springs Arm and the lake is pretty narrow there (<50m across).
-The lake was full at the time.
+Old Sawmill Camp is near the upper end of the Warm Springs Arm and the lake is pretty narrow there (

 I heard a Sooty Grouse booming on the morning of 4/28/2012 while out backpacking on Cooley Ranch, a private ranch on the border of Sonoma and Mendocino counties.
 I decided to try to find it.
 This meant climbing a ridiculously steep ranch road, so I decided to leave my spotting scope back at camp.
 However, I was very grateful for the steep ranch road, as it led me straight to the grouse.
 It did take some effort to find it, but I was eventually able to see a male grouse about 30 feet up in a Douglas-fir.
 I could see the beautiful yellow comb over its eye and a yellow air sac, and I could see its chest pump as it boomed (a soft "whoof, whoof, whoof, whoof, whoof, whoof"); the tail was partially fanned.
 It was so cool!!
 I wasn't able to get a good picture because I had no spotting scope, but I did get a video that captured the booming.
 It's available at http://www.youtube.com/watch?v=7NLb_PrL5cI.
 Hopefully, that will be enough for a research-grade id.